-- A Additional leaving water temperature zone

-- Room 1

-- C Main leaving water temperature zone

-- External room thermostat

-- Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat)

-- Bypass valve

-- Safety thermostat (field supply) d

-- Receiver for wireless external room thermostat

-- For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 105] - "9.3 Connections to the indoor unit" [> 110] - For each floor with underfloor heating: The desired room temperature is set via the external room thermostat (wired or wireless). - The underfloor heating of the main room is connected as follows: - Warm water → Indoor unit - Cold water → Outdoor unit - A bypass valve must be installed to make water recirculation possible when all shut-off valves are closed.
-To guarantee reliable operation, provide a minimum water flow as described in table "To check the water volume and flow rate" in "8.1 Preparing water piping" [▶ 83]. - For the main zone: - The room temperature is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat).
-It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically: 20°C). - Ensure water circulation is possible in main zone when shut-off valves are closed. - For the additional zone: - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTRB). - In cooling mode, you can allow the underfloor heating (main or additional zone) to provide refreshment (no real cooling), or NOT allow it.
+- Additional leaving water temperature zone - Room 1 - Main leaving water temperature zone - a External room thermostat - Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat) - Bypass valve - Safety thermostat (field supply) - e Receiver for wireless external room thermostat - For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 102] - "9.3 Connections to the indoor unit" [▶ 106] - For each room with heat pump convectors: The heat pump convectors are directly connected to the indoor unit. - For each floor with underfloor heating: The desired room temperature is set via the external room thermostat (wired or wireless). - A bypass valve must be installed to make water recirculation possible when all shut-off valves are closed.
+To guarantee reliable operation, provide a minimum water flow as described in table "To check the water volume and flow rate" in "8.1 Preparing water piping" [▶ 79]. - For the main zone: - The room temperature is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat).
+It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically: 20°C). - Ensure water circulation is possible in main zone when shut-off valves are closed. - For the additional zone: - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTRB).

+• In cooling mode, you can allow the underfloor heating (main or additional zone) to provide refreshment (no real cooling), or NOT allow it.